CyrusOfEden/llegos/README.md

 - **Roles:** Actors are specialized objects that encapsulate autonomous agents within the system.
 Each actor has its unique behavior, state, and communication abilities.
 - **Interactions:** Actors interact with each other and the environment primarily through strongly-typed messages, responding to received information and making decisions based on their internal logic and objectives.

-### Scenes
+### Networks

-- **Contextual Containers:** Scenes act as containers or contexts in which actors operate and interact.
+- **Contextual Containers:** Networks act as containers or contexts in which actors operate and interact.
 They define the boundaries and properties of the environment that the agents are situated in.
-- **Hierarchical Structure:** Scenes are Actors, allowing for the creation of complex, multi-layered environments where different groups of actors can interact within their sub-contexts.
+- **Hierarchical Structure:** Networks are Actors, allowing for the creation of complex, multi-layered environments where different groups of actors can interact within their sub-contexts.

 ## FAQ